zfolwick/rei-cedar-docs/docs/components/cta/README.md

   "title": "Call to Action",
   "layout": "LayoutComponent",
-  "summary": "Stylized link used in campaigns and promotions to encourage users to further explore featured products, services or offers.", "title_metadata": "Call to Action, CTA, CTA button, cdr-cta", "placement": [
+  "summary": "Stylized link used in campaigns and promotions to encourage users to further explore featured products, services or offers.", "title_metadata": "Call to Action, CTA, CTA button, cdrCta", "placement": [
     {
       "type": "do",